kgisl/pythonFDP/manual/PC-2_Python.md

 - http://j.mp/selfConverge - first iteration mode, and then recursion mode - because it will require default argument values.
 - http://j.mp/permutePython and/or on CyberDojo
 - subset and subseq equivalent in Python - http://j.mp/subProblems
+   - pangram - determine whether a sentence is a pangram
+- find whether a string has duplicates
+	- determine whether a string is an isogram

 ## Further Steps